 Return to the top of the Ancient Trail the way you came.

 Path to ancient Gamla.
 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/zLhbngfftF

 and click on the black box with a cross at the top left of the map.
 It should change color to green.

 Additional trails in the Gamla Nature Reserve

-Dolmen Trail to Gamla Falls: This can be easily combined with the 600 mm Vulture Trail.
-(See Dolmen Trail to Gamla Falls).
+Dolmen Trail to Gamla Falls: This easy hike can be conveniently combined with the 600 mm Vulture Trail (see Dolmen Trail to Gamla Falls).